WallStreetMojo

 Advantages

-• Higher dividend rate – This is one of the most important advantages of holding preference shares.
-Amongst all the debt instruments like bonds, commercial papers, Government T-bills, etc., return received by an investor by holding a preference share is far greater than received through holding any other debts instrument.
+- Higher dividend rate – TThis is one of the most important advantages of holding preference shares.
+Amongst all the debt instruments like bonds, commercial papers, Government T-bills, etc., the return received by an investor by holding a preference share is far greater than received through holding any other debt instrument.
 The reason is pretty obvious since the cost is directly related to return.
-Higher the cost of holding any instrument, the higher is the return received through it and vice versa.
+The higher the cost of holding any instrument, the higher the return received and vice versa.

-• Preferential treatment – As highlighted above, preferred shareholders have the right to preferential treatment regarding dividends.
-In the event of liquidation of Company, the shareholders with preferred shares are entitled to be paid from company assets before Common stock shareholders.
+- Preferential treatment - As highlighted above, preferred shareholders have the right to preferential treatment regarding dividends.
+In the event of liquidation of the Company, the shareholders with preferred shares are entitled to be paid from company assets before Common stock shareholders.

-• Assured minimum return – Preference shares have a fixed dividend rate, whereas, on the other hand, common stocks do not have a fixed dividend.
+- Assured minimum return - Preference shares have a fixed dividend rate, whereas, on the other hand, common stocks do not have a fixed dividend.
 Fixation of the dividend rate in advance guarantees the minimum return to shareholders.
-Shareholders do not have to depend on the general economic conditions or the profitability of the company.
-In case the company suffers a loss, the dividend gets accumulated for the subsequent year.
+Shareholders do not have to depend on the company's general economic conditions or profitability.
+If the company suffers a loss, the dividend accumulates for the subsequent year.

 Recommended Articles: